-This is a great time to lay out the handrail and check lengths, angles, etc. Now would be a good time to bend handrail brackets to accomodate transitions if necessary.
+This is a great time to lay out the handrail and check lengths, angles, etc. Evaluate your post layout for proximity to vertical surfaces.
+You may need to install postside handrail brackets before mounting your posts.
+Also consider if any other handrail brackets need to be bent to accommodate transitions.